Italy Travel Banner

 5) For a taste of local culture, consider attending a holiday concert in one of Italy’s beautiful churches or historic theaters.
 From classical performances in Venice’s Teatro La Fenice to Christmas concerts in Rome’s churches, these events offer a chance to experience Italy’s rich musical heritage in stunning settings.

-Events & Festivals
+Major Winter Events & Festivals in Italy

 In Rome, the Pope leads a special ceremony at the Spanish Steps, placing a wreath on the statue of the Madonna.